12 Jul Basics of Minimally Invasive Sacroiliac Joint Fusion

-Current literature has shown that minimally invasive SI joint fusion has good outcomes with 82% of patients saying that they were satisfied 5 years after the surgery.
+Current literature has shown that minimally invasive keyhole SI joint fusion has good outcomes with 82% of patients saying that they were satisfied 5 years after the surgery.
 Other researches have also reported that the patients saw significant improvements in pain and function.
 A recent publication stated that 98% of their patients experienced clinically significant benefit 12 months after the surgery with minimal complications.
 This procedure is especially important for the elderly population as it may provide them an opportunity to regain mobility and improved quality of life.

-Inspired Spine’s surgeons offer minimally invasive options for the relief of back and SI joint related pain.
-This includes the minimally invasive SI joint fusion.
+Inspired Spine’s surgeons offer minimally invasive keyhole options for the relief of back and SI joint related pain.
+This includes the minimally invasive keyhole SI joint fusion.
 Call us today to find out how the Inspired Spine physicians can help you!
 Most insurance accepted.

 - Sachs D, Capobianco R. Minimally invasive sacroiliac joint fusion: one-year outcomes in 40 patients.
 Advance Orthopedics.
 2013; 536128. doi: 10.1155/2013/536128